mobin-2008/dinit/doc/getting_started.md

 So we have dinit running, but it currently has no services to supervise.
 Let's give it something to do.

-Suppose we want to run mpd, the music player daemon, under dinit.
-Put the following in ` ~/.config/dinit.d/mpd`:
+Suppose we want to run pipewire, the pipewire, under dinit.
+Put the following in ` ~/.config/dinit.d/pipewire`:
 ```
 type = process
-command = /usr/local/sbin/mpd --no-daemon
+command = /usr/bin/pipewire
 restart = true
 ```

-This assumes, of course, that you have a suitable `mpd` at the specified path.
+This assumes, of course, that you have a suitable `pipewire` at the specified path.
-If you don't have mpd installed, you can use "sleep" for testing purposes;
+If you don't have pipewire installed, you can use "sleep" for testing purposes;
 change the `command` line above to:
 ```
 command = /usr/bin/sleep 600